teampoltergeist/poltergeist/README.md

 *   Fix issue with `ClickFailed` exception happening with a negative co-ordinate (which should be impossible).
 (Jon Leighton, Gabriel Sobrinho, Tom Stuart) [Issue #60]
+*   Fix issue with `undefined method map for "[]":String`, which happened when dealing with pages that include JS rewriting Array.prototype.toJSON.
+(Tom Stuart) [Issue #63]

 ### 0.6.0 ###